AggressiveCombo/csharp/README.md

-random c# projects by me. so im not bad forever.
+Random C# projects by me.
+So I'm not bad forever.